apiel/adka_server/note.md

 ToDo:

+- test

 - refresh only if file is loaded?

-- fix: image not loading